 The reference to King Balak of Moab and Balaam son of Beor falls within the context of favorable divine acts and assumes knowledge of Numbers 22-24, where Balak hires Balaam to curse Israel, but through Yahweh's intervention he could only bless Israel, by predicting her future delightful greatness (cf. Deut 23:5-6).
-The expression "from Shittim to Gilgal" serves as an addition to what happened in the past and it is governed by term to Gilgal" serves as an addition to what happened in the past and it is governed by term to curse.
+The expression "from Shittim to Gilgal" serves as an addition to what happened in the past and it is governed by זכר (remember) at the beginning of the verse.
 Shittim represents the place in Moab, where Israel was encamped when the Balak and Balaam incident occurred.
 Here, the Israelites broke the covenant and succumbed to the enticement of Moabite idolatry (Num 25:1), but Yahweh's faithfulness brought his people across the Jordan (Josh 3:1) to their first foothold in the promised land, Gilgal (Josh 4:19).
 In this regard, "the summary of sacred history leads from Exodus to conquest, from promise to fulfillment."

-The final phrase clarifies the purpose of the review of Yahweh's saving acts ( $\pi \eta \tau \eta$ ).
-In the purpose clause (in order that you may know), the verb $\tau \tau \eta$ (to know) "can describe a very fundamental religious attitude.
+The final phrase clarifies the purpose of the review of Yahweh's saving acts (תצדקות).
+In the purpose clause (in order that you may know), the verb ידע (to know) "can describe a very fundamental religious attitude.
 In some occurrences, and it may be plausible here, it is covenant language."
 It indicates a personal, ethical knowing that is authoritative for living.
 Yahweh's saving acts, in this context, is shorthand for all the deeds mentioned previously: liberation from Egypt, leadership in the wilderness, deliverance from Balak, and crossing the Jordan into the Promised Land.
 The recounting of Yahweh's righteous acts delegitimizes the Israelites' unstated accusations, and by implication their unreciprocated faithfulness presents them as guilty.
 The brief dialogue that ensues in the next verses (6:6-8) brings reconciliation to the situation, reconciliation expressed in a recognition of personal duty and responsibility rather than murmuring, loss of trust and extravagant rituals.